OpenRefine/OpenRefine/community.md

 #Participate
 First thanks for your interest in the OpenRefine community.
 OpenRefine is 100% supported by volunteer and we are always looking for new participant to jump in!

 Interested to participate in the development of OpenRefine?
-You can help in to
+You can help to
 * Develop the next version
-* Develop the Documentation and Support users
+* Develop the Documentation and Support other Users
-* Promote OpenRefine
+* Promote OpenRefine around you!

-Join the [discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine) if you have any questions!
+The [discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine) is the best place to engage with the rest of the community and ask questions!

 ##Develop the Next Version
-You have some developers skills and want to help fix current bug and develop the next release of OpenRefine.
+You have some developers skills and want to help fix current bug and develop the next release of OpenRefine?
 Log in on GitHub and fork [OpenRefine repository](https://github.com/OpenRefine/OpenRefine).
 We accept pull request on a regular basis.

 You'll find more information regarding OpenRefine architecture in the [Documentation for Developers](https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Developers) wiki section.

-From there you can help us to help us to fix open issue or propose new enhancement using the [Issue List](https://github.com/OpenRefine/OpenRefine/issues?state=open).
+You can help us to fix open issue or propose new enhancement using the [Issue List](https://github.com/OpenRefine/OpenRefine/issues?state=open).

 ##Documentation and Support Users
 Not a coder but still want to help?
-No worries you can help OpenRefine to grow in several ways:
+No worries you can help OpenRefine to grow in many ways.

-* by [maintaining the documentation](https://github.com/OpenRefine/OpenRefine/wiki), you will need a GitHub account ([create one for free](https://github.com/signup/free)).
-* helping user with questions on the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/openrefine)
+###Help us to maintain the wiki
+Help us to maintain [OpenRefine documentation](https://github.com/OpenRefine/OpenRefine/wiki) up to date.
+See the list of [what need to be done](https://github.com/OpenRefine/OpenRefine/issues?labels=Documentation&page=1&state=open), or come up with your own improvement.

+The wiki is written in an easy wiki markup languge nammed [Creole](http://www.wikicreole.org/) in order to let anyone participate.
+See the [Creole Cheat Sheet](http://www.wikicreole.org/wiki/CheatSheet).

+Anyone with a GitHub account can edit the documentation.

+###Answer other questions
+Anyone is invited to ask questions regarding OpenRefine usage on the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/openrefine).
+You can keep an eye on it and answer when

+###Share your tutorials

+Are you writting tutorial on your own platform (blog, website, wiki ...)?
+Let us know by email (info@openrefine.org), twitter ([@OpenRefine](http://twitter.com/OpenRefine)) or directly by editing the [External Resources wiki page](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources).

-* Alternatively if you are writting tutorial on your own platform, please give us a shout so we can add it to the [OpenRefine Custom Search Engine](/OpenRefine/documentation)
+We will also add it to the [OpenRefine Custom Search Engine](/OpenRefine/documentation)

-We will be soon releasing an issue list regarding the documentation to guide new participants.

-##Promote OpenRefine
+##Promote OpenRefine in Public Events
-Organizing an workshop or presentation about OpenRefine?
-Add your event details in our [wiki event page](https://github.com/OpenRefine/OpenRefine/wiki/Events) or give us a shout on [twitter](http://twitter.com/OpenRefine).
+Organizing a workshop or presentation OpenRefine in your city?
+Add your event details in our [wiki event page](https://github.com/OpenRefine/OpenRefine/wiki/Events) or give us a shout on [twitter](http://twitter.com/OpenRefine) so we can spread the word!

-This page also list previous presentations as catch up and source of inspiration for your presentation!
+The [event page](https://github.com/OpenRefine/OpenRefine/wiki/Events) also list previous presentations as catch up and source of inspiration for your presentation!

 #Current & Previous Contributors
 ##Current

 * Lead Developer: Tom Morris - [@tfmorris](https://twitter.com/tfmorris) - [Github](https://github.com/tfmorris)
-* Sponser, Tester, Documentation: Thad Guidry - [@thadguidry](http://twitter.com/thadguidry) - [Github](https://github.com/thadguidry)
+* Sponsor, Tester, Documentation: Thad Guidry - [@thadguidry](http://twitter.com/thadguidry) - [Github](https://github.com/thadguidry)
 * Documentation & Community: Martin Magdinier - [@magdmartin](http://twitter.com/magdmartin) - [GitHub](https://github.com/magdmartin)
 * See list of [all recent code contributors ](https://github.com/OpenRefine/OpenRefine/graphs/contributors)